sumn2u/learn-javascript/en/design-patterns/creational-patterns.md

 *Builder*

-* An interface or class that defines the construction steps needed to create the object
-* The builder usually contains a series of methods to build various parts of the object
+The builder usually contains a series of methods to build various parts of the object.

 *Concrete Builder*

-* Implements methods from the builder interface to construct parts of the object
+Implements methods from the builder interface to construct parts of the object

 *Director (Optional)*

-* This is not always necessary but can help with constructing the final object using a specfic construction process
+This is not always necessary but can help with constructing the final object using a specfic construction process

 *Object*

-* Representation of the final product
-* Contains parts that were constructed by the builder
+Representation of the final product.
+Contains parts that were constructed by the builder

 ## 3.2.
 Benefits of the Builder Pattern